Who We Are

 The Black Women Revolt Against Domestic Violence Resource Center is dedicated to:

-• Removing barriers for Black women who have experienced domestic abuse to receive access to culturally sensitive resources.
+Removing barriers for Black women and their families (girls, boys, men, and LGBTQIA+ community members) who have experienced domestic abuse to receive access to culturally sensitive resources.

-• Providing a designated space with resources specifically for Black women in San Francisco to help educate and heal as they recover from abuse.
+Providing a designated space with resources specifically for Black women and their familiesin San Francisco to help educate and heal as they recover from abuse.

 Black Women Revolt Against Domestic Violence is a grassroots, community activist movement started by Black Women Revolt Media in San Francisco, CA